Hearing offers glimpse into Colorado cinema killings

 Once the preliminary hearing ends, Sylvester will decide if there is sufficient cause for the case to proceed.
 If a trial is ordered, prosecutors would then have 60 days from the time Holmes enters a plea to decide whether to seek the death penalty in the event he is convicted.

-Legal analysts assume that Holmes will ultimately plead not guilty by reason of insanity, based on statements from his defense attorneys and in court filings.
+Legal analysts assume that Holmes will ultimately plead not guilty by reason of insanity, based on statements from his defence attorneys and in court filings.

 Public defender Daniel King has said his client suffers from an unspecified mental illness.
 And King has subpoenaed two witnesses for this week's hearing to testify about Holmes' mental state before the massacre, according to court documents.